kolkhis/tech-notes/linux/ansible/ansible-doc.md

 It allows you to reference ansible documentation without leaving the command line.

+All modules that are currently installed/available will have their documentation in `ansible-doc`.

 ## Module Documentation

 You can use `ansible-doc <builtin-module>` to get the documentation for a specific